scottyschup/ruby-curriculum/language-intermediate/gems-and-rvm.md

 `sudo`, which prompts you for your system password, and then executes your command as superuser.

-However, you should be using rvm.
+However, you should be using rvm, which obviates the need for (in fact, prohibits) the use `sudo` when installing gems.
 OS X comes with Ruby 1.8.7, which is very out of date; the current version is 1.9.3.
 1.8.7 misses a lot of features, and isn't any more supported by a number of key gems.

 ### Installing rvm